mikedidomizio/fix-chrome-missing-application-errors/README.md

-# Fix missing application errors in Chrome
+# Fix missing application errors in Google Chrome

 A collection of scripts and documentation on fixing Chrome browser errors like "There is no application set to open the ..." example Microsoft Teams: